vendrhub/vendr-demo-store/README.md

 * **Email** admin@admin.com
 * **Password** password1234

+## Documentation

+If you want to get a better understanding of what Vendr does under the hood then you can checkout out the [documentation on the Vendr site](https://vendr.net/docs/).
+There you will find information on all the key concepts as well as detailed technical references.

 ## Getting Help

 If you require any help with setup or you are having problems getting it working, please ask for help on our [Support Forums](https://our.umbraco.com/packages/website-utilities/vendr/vendr-support/)